 Warning Message: When the user performs an action that may have completed successfully, but the user should review it and proceed with caution.

 Informational Message: When it’s necessary to provide information before the user executes any action on the screen.
-Examples can be limitations within a time period, or when a global setting limits the actions on the current screen.
+Examples can be limitations within a time period or when a global setting limits actions on the current screen.

 Accessibility ↑ Back to top

-Make sure your extensions meets the Web Content Accessibility Guidelines (also known as WCAG).
-Meeting 100% conformance with WCAG 2.0 is hard work, but make sure your extensions meet at the AA level of conformance at minimum.
+Your extensions must meet the Web Content Accessibility Guidelines (WCAG).
+Meeting 100% conformance with WCAG 2.0 is hard work; meet the AA level of conformance at a minimum.

-For more information on accessibility check out the the WordPress accessibility quick start guide.
+For more information on accessibility, check out the WordPress accessibility quick start guide.

 Tone ↑ Back to top

-Providing a consistent tone is crucial to communicating with a user.
-Make sure you consistently use the same communication style and terminology across the extension, and avoid abbreviations and acronyms.
+Maintain a consistent tone when communicating with a user.
+Maintain the same communication style and terminology across an extension, and avoid abbreviations and acronyms.

-- Use sentence case for descriptions, feedback, and headlines.
+- Use sentences for descriptions, feedback, and headlines.
 Avoid all-caps text.